BIDMCDigitalPsychiatry/LAMP-platform/docs/deploy_prereqs.md

----
-title: Prerequisites for Deploying the LAMP Platform
+# Prerequisites for Deploying the LAMP Platform
-slug: deploy_prereqs
----

 The mindLAMP app interfaces with the much broader LAMP Platform to provide all of the functionality and features you can interact with within the app.
 The [LAMP Platform is open source](https://github.com/BIDMCDigitalPsychiatry/) and its components are detailed below; to see technical materials such as source code or compiling/testing routines, please visit the components' corresponding repository.